tiprankstipranks

 Our business and financial results could be adversely affected by unfavorable results of material litigation or governmental inquiries.

 We are currently involved in pending civil litigation and government inquiries which arise in the ordinary course of business.
 These matters relate to, among other things, general liability, payroll or employee-related matters.
 Legal actions could result in substantial monetary damages and expenses and may adversely affect our reputation and business status with our customers, whether or not we are ultimately determined to be liable.
 The outcome of litigation, particularly class action and collective action lawsuits and regulatory actions, is difficult to assess or quantify.
 The plaintiffs in these types of actions may seek recovery of very large or indeterminate amounts, and estimates may remain unknown for substantial periods of time.
 While the Company is vigorously defending against all litigation claims asserted, litigation could result in substantial costs to the Company and a diversion of the Company's management's attention and resources, which could harm its business.
 In addition, the uncertainty of pending lawsuits or potential filing of additional lawsuits could lead to more volatility and a reduction in the Company's stock price.
 We assess contingencies to determine the degree of probability and range of possible loss for potential accrual in our financial statements.
-We would accrue an estimated loss contingency in our financial statements if it were probable that a liability had been incurred and the amount of the loss could be reasonably estimated.
+We accrue estimated loss contingencies in our financial statements when it is probable that a liability has been incurred and the amount of the loss can be reasonably estimated.
 Due to the unpredictable nature of litigation, assessing contingencies is highly subjective and requires judgments about future events.
 The amount of actual losses may differ from our current assessment.
-As a result of the costs and expenses of defending ourselves against lawsuits or claims, and risks and consequences of legal actions, regardless of merit, our consolidated results of operations and financial position could be adversely affected or cause variability in our results compared to expectations.
+As a result of the costs and expenses of defending ourselves against lawsuits or claims, and risks and consequences of legal actions, regardless of merit, our business, results of operations, financial position and cash flows could be adversely affected or cause variability in our results compared to expectations.

 Taxation & Government Incentives - Risk 1

-Federal, state and local tax rules can adversely impact our results of operations and financial position.
+Federal, state and local tax rules can adversely impact our business, results of operations, financial position and cash flows.

 We are subject to federal, state and local taxes in the United States.
 Significant judgment is required in determining the provision for income taxes.
 We believe our income tax estimates are reasonable, but such estimates assume no changes in current tax rates.
 In addition, if the Internal Revenue Service or other taxing authority disagrees on a tax position we have taken and upon final adjudication we are required to change such position, we could incur additional tax liability, including interest and penalties.
 Such costs and expenses could have a material adverse impact on our financial condition, consolidated results of operations and cash flows.
 Additionally, the taxability of our services is subject to various interpretations within the taxing jurisdictions in which we operate.
 Consequently, in the ordinary course of business, a jurisdiction may contest our reporting positions with respect to the application of its tax code to our services.
 A conflicting position taken by a state or local taxation authority on the taxability of our services could result in additional tax liabilities and could negatively impact our competitive position in that jurisdiction.
 If we fail to comply with applicable tax laws and regulations, we could suffer civil or criminal penalties in addition to the delinquent tax assessment.
 In the taxing jurisdictions where our services have been determined to be subject to tax, the jurisdiction may increase the tax rate assessed on such services.
 We seek to pass through to our customers such tax increases.
 In the event we are not able to pass through any portion of the tax increase, our financial condition, consolidated results of operations and cash flows could be adversely impacted.